showpad/mozilla-pdf.js/README_SHOWPAD.md

-Showpad uses pdfjs to render pdf documents.
+Showpad uses pdfjs in the asset viewer to render pdfs.

 Canvas layer: main visual of the page
 Text Layer: for text selection
 Annotation layer: for links/annotations

 # Updates to src